MarkBarsoumMarkarian/GPRC5A-paradox-PDAC/README.md

 ---

-### Aim 2 — Gemcitabine is a secondary confound, not the primary cause
+### Aim 2: Gemcitabine is a secondary confound, not the primary cause

 In gemcitabine-treated patients, the GPRC5A HR attenuates to non-significance (HR=1.22, p=0.221).
 In the fully adjusted multivariable model it remains significant (HR=1.44, p=3.89×10⁻⁶).
-Gemcitabine confounds the signal — it does not create it.
+Gemcitabine confounds the signal, it does not create it.
 Treatment-naive comparison is not feasible (n=1).

 | ![Treatment boxplot](results/figures/aim2_treatment_boxplot.png) | ![Treatment stratified forest](results/figures/aim2_treatment_stratified_forest.png) |
 |:---:|:---:|